10 Ratsnake Species Of Eurasia

 © Wikimedia Commons User: Shadow Ayush – CC BY-SA 4.0

-This ratsnake hugs the southern borders of the Himalaya, in a long, thin territory covering Nepal and extreme northern India.
-This is typically olive brown, but also greenish occasionally, sometimes with hints of bright blue skin visible between its scales, usually black.
-It’s a high altitude ratsnake, which has never been found below 1500 metres.
-Supposedly, the juveniles can have black crossbands which eventually fade.
+A mountainous ratsnake with barely any research.
+Hodgson’s ratsnake (Elaphe hodgsoni) is found along the southern borders of the Himalaya, in a long, thin territory covering Nepal and extreme northern India.
+This species is typically olive brown, but also greenish occasionally, with hints of bright blue or black skin visible between its scales.

-Hodgson’s ratsnake is very poorly researched, with just scraps of information to form a picture with.
+This species is especially poorly researched, with just scraps of information to form a picture with.
 A captive report found that it happily ate mice, similarly to its ratsnake kin, before refusing all food from October to April.
 They’re confirmed prey for other snakes, namely the Caspian cobra, which they overlap with in northern India.

-Hodgson’s ratsnake moves by day and is sometimes spotted on farm roads.
+Hodgson’s ratsnake moves by day, and is sometimes spotted on rural farm roads.
 Like other Elaphe members, they’re no threat to humans, and will normally flee if flustered.
-They’re excellent climbers, skilfully weaving their way up tree trunks, though they’re not a fully arboreal snake.
-About the exact makeup of its diet, and which wild species dominate, we have no idea.
+They’re excellent climbers, skillfully weaving their way up tree trunks, though they’re not a fully arboreal snake.
+As for its diet in the wild, and precisely which species dominate, we have no idea.
 Hodgson’s ratsnake is just another Himalayan mystery.

 4 Japanese four-lined ratsnake